dagronf/DSFColorSampler/README.md

 [Demonstration Video](https://github.com/dagronf/dagronf.github.io/raw/master/art/projects/DSFColorPickerLoupe/colorpicker.gif)

+## Why?

+Apple released `NSColorSampler` for macOS 10.15+, which isn't much use to those who still need to support earlier systems.

 ## Features

+* Compatible back to macOS 10.9
 * Simple shared controller with block callbacks
 * Hit Escape to cancel picking
 * Use the mouse scroll wheel to zoom in and zoom out